varunu311/ProFy/README.md

 # ProFy
-This is A Concept Project Management Application Such as Trello With A Fully Functional Backend And User Account Login/Registration.
+This is A Concept Project Management ApplicationSuch as Trello With A Fully Functional Backend And User Account Login/Registration.